Missouri Breaks Industries Research

 This is what happens when research stays in the community long enough to matter.

 The relationships and infrastructure that Strong Heart built over decades opened the door for work that touches every part of community health.
-Missouri Breaks now runs over a hundred projects across eleven research areas — many of them having nothing to do with heart disease.
+Missouri Breaks has run over a hundred projects across eleven research areas which expand beyond the original focus on heart disease.

-We work with partners like Johns Hopkins, Stanford, Harvard, the CDC, NIH, and tribal health boards.
+We work with partners like Johns Hopkins, Columbia, Harvard, the CDC, NIH, and Tribal health boards.
 But the work happens here, run by people from here.
 That's the model.

-When COVID hit, we ran a vaccine clinical trial.
-When arsenic showed up in community water, we partnered with Johns Hopkins to study it.
-When families needed asthma education, we brought it door to door.
-When opioids arrived, we built a response program.
+When COVID hit, we ran a vaccine clinical trial and collected information about infection rates and risk for long-COVID as part of a larger, unprecedented rapid public health response.
+When arsenic showed up in our community water, we partnered with Johns Hopkins to study ways to reduce these exposures.
+When families were noticing more asthma in kids, we brought education programs door to door.
+When opioids started harming our most vulnerable community members, we built research and response programs to improve pain and mental health.

-None of that happens without the decades of trust that Strong Heart built.
-But the work itself is ours — driven by what our communities need.
+None of that happens without the decades of trust that Missouri Breaks has built with our communities.
+This work is our own, driven by what our communities need most.

 4 — Who This Serves

-No single doctor, clinic, or hospital can answer the question: Why does heart disease affect our communities differently?
+No single doctor, clinic, or hospital can answer questions like: Why does heart disease affect our communities differently?
 That takes data from thousands of people tracked over decades.
 And it takes trust.

 We know trust is earned, not assumed.
 We know the history.